giovannifrontera/School-Tender-Finder/php/README.md

 - `GET /api/schools` – fetch all schools.
 - `GET /api/tenders` – fetch all tenders.

-This is a simplified port and does not cover all features of the Node.js application, but it demonstrates how similar functionality can be implemented using PHP.
+This is a simplified version and does not cover all features of the original application, but it demonstrates how similar functionality can be implemented using PHP.